EPEC Future Research Working Group

-Starting 2019, the EPEC Future Research Working Group is organising two events per year, one coinciding with the EPEC Annual Week and one with EPSC.
+The EPEC Future Research Working Group organises two events per year, one coinciding with the EPEC Annual Week and one with EPSC.
 We aim to address the following questions: What lessons can the young generation draw from previous missions?
 How are the major space agencies currently implementing their research program?
 How will new trends like commercial spaceflight and satellite miniaturisation change planetary science?
 And most importantly, how do you as a young researcher get involved?

 If you want to be involved: contact firstname.lastname@example.org